Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 Here is a summary of what you will be able to learn in each step by following this quickstart:

 - **Setup Environment**: Use stages and tables to ingest and organize raw data from S3 into Snowflake
-- **Data Engineering**: Leverage Snowpark for Python DataFrames to perform data transformations such as group by, aggregate, pivot, and join to prep the data for downstream applications.
+- **Data Engineering**: Leverage Snowpark for Python DataFrames to perform data transformations such as group by, aggregate, pivot, and join to prep the data for downstream applications
-- **Data Pipelines**: Use Snowflake Tasks to turn your data pipeline code into operational pipelines with integrated monitoring.
+- **Data Pipelines**: Use Snowflake Tasks to turn your data pipeline code into operational pipelines with integrated monitoring
-- **Machine Learning**: Prepare data and run ML Training in Snowflake using Snowpark ML and deploy the model as a Snowpark User-Defined-Function (UDF).
+- **Machine Learning**: Process data and run ML Training in Snowflake using Snowpark ML, and register ML model and use it for inference from Snowpark ML Model Registry (currently in public preview)
-- **Streamlit**: Build an interactive Streamlit application using Python (no web development experience required) to help visualize the ROI of different advertising spend budgets.
+- **Streamlit**: Build an interactive Streamlit application using Python (no web development experience required) to help visualize the ROI of different advertising spend budgets

 In case you are new to some of the technologies mentioned above, here’s a quick summary with links to documentation.